ZabutonNage/Blog/docs/posts/README.md

 :::
 </expiring-div>

+The blog section is exactly what it sounds like.
+Find published posts in the left navigation.
+Entries are sorted latest to oldest.

+Or take the shortcut: [SafeAccess](/posts/2019/SafeAccess.html).

 ## Some random resources

 Here is a list of resources that I find relevant to share.
 They also give some clues of what you can expect from this blog.